nyu-cs-gy-6533-fall-2022/assignment-5-final-project-coelus/README.md

 ## Overview
-The overview pdf is at the top of the folder: called proposal.pdf
+The proposal is at the top of the folder called proposal.pdf